ilopushenko/miev0_matlab_interface/README.md

 - For two extreme test cases Tback and Tforw parameters differ from pre-computed values more than all other parameters in average.
 Yet, the difference is not that large and appears to be within the acceptable range.

 ## Build
 Ideally, one should be able to build the library with any MATLAB edition, as soon as you also have [supported compiler(s)](https://www.mathworks.com/support/requirements/previous-releases.html) installed in your system.
-The command "mex mlMIEV0.F90 MIEV0.f ErrPack.f" launched from MATLAB Command window should then do the job.
+The command ```mex mlMIEV0.F90 MIEV0.f ErrPack.f``` launched from MATLAB Command window should then do the job.

 In practice, current version faces some build-related difficulties in recent MATLAB editions as it is implemented with non-interleaved MATLAB MEX API.
 As a matter of fact, this causes some problems with copying arrays into Fortran-allocated memory after compiling with modern Visual Studio, Intel OneAPI / Parallel Studio XE and MATLAB R2018a+ editions.
 For this reason, currently MEX file has to be built with older frameworks.
 As already mentioned, advantage of this approach is compatibility of the produced MEX file with any subsequent MATLAB release (at least, Mathworks still maintain proper binary support).
 So, below the build procedure is discussed on the example of MATLAB R2011a, as this appeared to be the earliest version for which I already had compatible compilers.